NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	Height       types.BlockHeight (uint64)
+	height       types.BlockHeight (uint64)
-	CurrentBlock types.BlockID     (string)
+	currentblock types.BlockID     (string)
-	Target       types.Target      (byte array)
+	target       types.Target      (byte array)
 }
 ```
-'Height' is the number of blocks in the blockchain.
+'height' is the number of blocks in the blockchain.

-'CurrentBlock' is the hash of the current block.
+'currentblock' is the hash of the current block.

-'Target' is the hash that needs to be met by a block for the block to be valid.
+'target' is the hash that needs to be met by a block for the block to be valid.
 The target is inversely proportional to the difficulty.

 #### /consensus/block [GET]